atharva-sardar02/ad-mint-ai/docs/PRD.md

 - System shall provide a dedicated hero-frame generation flow separate from full video generation.
 - System shall accept a cinematography-focused text prompt (subject, lighting, mood, lens, composition, film stock, aspect ratio).
 - System shall call a text-to-image model (e.g., Stable Diffusion / SDXL on Replicate) and generate **4–8 hero frame candidates** per request.
+- **CLI MVP:** Implemented as `generate_images.py` CLI tool that saves images to disk with automatic quality scoring (PickScore, CLIP-Score, VQAScore, Aesthetic Predictor).
+User manually opens files for review.
-- System shall expose a gallery UI where the user can:
+- **UI Phase (Future):** System shall expose a gallery UI where the user can:
   - View all hero frame candidates in a grid
   - Zoom into a candidate
   - Mark one hero frame as the **primary hero frame** for downstream video generation
 - System shall store generated hero frames with metadata (prompt, model, seed, aspect ratio) linked to the user and generation request.

 **FR-037: Cinematographer-Level Prompt Enhancement for Images**
-- System shall offer an optional LLM-powered “cinematographer enhancement” step for hero-frame prompts.
+- System shall offer an optional LLM-powered "cinematographer enhancement" step for hero-frame prompts.
 - System shall accept a basic user prompt and return an enriched prompt that includes:
   - Camera body and lens details
   - Lighting direction and quality